zaragabieee-lab/cs34-bebbo-docs/docs/childs-development-task-and-concept-topic.md

 # Child’s Development

-Use the “Child’s Development” tool to properly monitor your children’s behaviour, talk, and milestones from the first month through age 7.
+Use the **Child’s Development** to properly monitor your children’s behavior, talk, and milestones from the first month through age 7.
 You can easily access a YouTube video, a milestone tracker, and familiarize yourself with the Doctor’s tips for each month.

 ## Navigating Child Development Tool
 <img width="1200" height="630" alt="4" src="https://github.com/user-attachments/assets/1ca0ba54-5e57-439d-b496-7b31220500b6" />
 It can be found in two locations:

-- On the lower bar, beside “*Advice.”*
+- On the lower bar, beside **Advice**
-- Click on the *“Tools”* button via sidebar, select Child's Development.
+- Click on the **Tools** on the sidebar, select **Child's Development**.

-It will take you to the Child’s Development page.
+It will take you to the **Child’s Development**.

 1. Choose the correct month your baby’s age is.
 2. Click the YouTube video for your guidance.